A Guide to Edwardian Jewellery

 Usually made from platinum and diamonds, Edwardian rings featured intricate techniques such as filigree and millegrain.
 This luxury construction ensured the era’s ornate pieces sparkled, so it’s little wonder they make stunning engagement rings to this day.

-Given their neo-baroque styling, Edwardian rings are considered works of art best worn alone or alongside a simple wedding band.
+Given their neo-baroque styling, Edwardian engagement rings are considered works of art best worn alone or alongside a simple wedding band.

 The Edwardian elements such as platinum, diamonds, pearls, and millegrain took centre stage, and delicate openwork designs soon supplanted the simple diamond stud trend.
 In contrast to the preceding era, long glittering earrings with miniature garland-style wreaths and pronounced central stones became prevalent.
 Fabric-like gossamer earrings also appeared in various shapes and styles.